Welcome to LookChem.com Sign In|Join Free

 Uses

-(6R)-Levodione is an intermediate used in the synthesis of Xanthoxin (X742550), which is a growth inhibitor in plants.
+2,2,6-Trimethyl-1,4-cyclohexandion is used as an intermediate in the synthesis of Xanthoxin (X742550), a growth inhibitor in plants.
+2,2,6-Trimethyl-1,4-cyclohexandion has potential applications in the development of plant growth regulators and other related pharmaceutical products.

 Purification Methods